 Helpful Tips if Your Box Flooded:

-If you have a safe deposit box in any of the impacted areas, contact your bank to determine whether the vault and boxes were damaged by flood water and see if you can access your box.
+If you have a safe deposit box in a bank or credit union that suffered flooding damage, contact your bank to determine whether the vault and boxes were impacted by flood water and see if you can access your box.
 Even when your bank advises you that the vault and boxes were not damaged; it is a good idea to verify the condition of the property for yourself.

-If the vault has flooded, you may have to wait until the bank contacts you, typically to schedule a time to access your box.
+If the vault has flooded, you may have to wait until the bank schedules a time to access your box.
 Depending on the severity of the damage to the bank, a decision could be made to move the boxes to a safer branch site before allowing you access.